YuxingLiu/CarND-Path-Planning-Project/writeup.md

     }
 }
 ```
-If no vehicle ahead, keep the current lane and accelerate up to max speed:
+If no vehicle ahead, stay at current lane and accelerate up to max speed:
 ```cpp
 else
 {